appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ### Bug Fixes
-- MongoDB backup and restore permission bug fixes for major version 5, 6 and 7.
+- TLS enabled MongoDB backup and restore for major versions 5,6 and 7 was not working properly due to a permission issue.
+This issue has been fixed in this release.
 - Fixed bug MongoDB restore stuck when `db.spec.init.waitForInitialRestore: true`.

 ## MySQL

 In this release, the API version for MySQL has been updated to v1, now identified as `kubedb.com/v1`.
 Several changes have been introduced: